qpwo/PyBalls/README.md

 ### Physics

 Currently, balls attraction increases with the square of the radius and decreases with the square of the distance between two balls.
+Two balls are only attracted to eachother if they are in the same square.
 There is also a maximum speed, which breaks conservation of momentum.